anthony-mills/raspberrypi-carputer/README.md

 * From the command line run the start.sh script to start a and instance of the internal PHP webserver on port 8000.
 * Open Chrome or Chromium and visit the location localhost:8000 to see the application.
 Keep in mind that it has been designed with the Raspberry Pi Offical touchscreen in mind i.e 800x600.

+# No GPS

+GPS functionality can be tested without a GPS fix or even a GPS device.
+To enable testing mode edit line 24 of php/gps.php and change the value of the $testmode to a zero ( it would be more intuitive the other way around this script comes directly from the GPSD project in its current iteration though ).
+Editing the test JSON object starting at line 52 can also be useful when trying to test functionality for a specific location.

 # Credits

 This project makes the use of a number of third party Open Source libraries.
 You are all fantastic thank you for all your hardwork its much appreciated!